SINTEF-agentlab/JutulGPT/README.md

 This should install the necessary Julia packages before running.
 You might need to re-run the model after the installation.

-> **Note**: On first run, JutulGPT automatically downloads the latest JutulDarcy documentation from GitHub and caches it locally.
-This happens in the background with no user intervention required.
-See `scripts/README.md` for cache management options.

 ## Basic usage